About Y Analytics

 The ideal candidate for this position will have these key qualifications:

-- For Credit Associate, one to two years of experience in real estate-based lending and/or business lending, including borrower contact, credit analysis, due diligence and loan documentation; For Senior Credit Associate, five years of experience in real estate-based lending and/or business lending, including borrower contact, credit analysis, due diligence and loan documentation
+•Two or more years of experience in real estate-based lending and/or business lending, including borrower contact, credit analysis, due diligence and loan documentation;

 EDUCATIONAL AND OTHER REQUIREMENTS:

-Educational background should include a bachelor’s degree in a relevant area of study such as real estate, urban planning, business administration or finance, and at least an introduction to accounting; an advanced degree is preferred.
+Educational background should include a bachelor’s degree; an advanced degree is a plus.
 In addition, the position requires a high degree of self-motivation, dedication, creativity, and perseverance; flexibility with time and willingness to accept a demanding (and personally satisfying) position.
 Excellent teamwork and strong time management skills are essential.
 Travel is required, and candidates must have a valid driver’s license.

 How to Apply: